How to Increase LLM Memory: Strategies for Enhanced AI Recall and Context Window Solutions

 • Cons: Computationally expensive, can still be insufficient for very long-term needs, not always available for all models.

 Retrieval Augmented Generation (RAG) is a powerful technique that combines LLMs with external knowledge retrieval.
 Instead of relying solely on the LLM’s internal knowledge or limited context window, RAG systems query a vector database or knowledge store to fetch relevant information.
-This retrieved data is then provided to the LLM as part of its prompt, offering a flexible solution for how to increase LLM memory.
+This retrieved data is then provided to the LLM as part of its prompt, offering a flexible solution for how to increase LLM memory and a key context window solution that significantly boosts AI recall.

 Here’s how it works: